 Geek Pride welcomes guest blogger Katrin Schumann, co-author ofThe Secret Power of Middle Children: How Middleborns Can Harness Their Unexpected and Remarkable Abilities, which recently came out in paperback.

 The way we view our most fundamental intimate relationships is undergoing a seismic shift.
-Politicians and voters are locked in contentious debates about gay marriage and who has the right to marry whom--yet many people are skeptical about the very institution of marriage itself.
+Politicians and voters are locked in contentious debates about gay marriage and who has the right to marry whom, and yet many people are skeptical about the institution of marriage itself.
 They're waiting longer and longer to marry, and heading for the divorce courts at the first sign of trouble.

-So... what are Americans looking for in a long-term relationship?
+So what are Americans looking for in a long-term relationship?
 What makes them work?
-Do we still value loyalty--just not the legal document that binds us to our promises?
-Surprisingly, we can learn a lot about what makes us happy in our couplings from, of all people, middle children.
+Do we still value loyalty, if not the legal document that binds us to our promises?

-in Boston, Schumann helped design and run their program for debut authors, "The Launch Lab."
+Katrin Schumann is co-author of The Secret Power of Middle Children (Penguin, 2011) and Mothers Need Time Outs, Too (McGraw Hill, 2008).
+A founder of Every Day Matters: Open Conversations on Modern Parenting, she has been researching and writing about family dynamics for the past ten years.
+In addition, she works as a freelance editor and book doctor.
+An instructor at Grub Street Writers in Boston, Schumann helped design and run their program for debut authors, "The Launch Lab."
 Through PEN New England, she runs writing classes in the Massachusetts prison system.
 She is a recipient of the Kogan Media Award for her work at National Public Radio.
-For more info: www.katrinschumann.com
+For more info: www.katrinschumann.com.